4 Methods to Close That Ice-Cold Ceiling Vent (Home / Office)

 So how does blocking a ceiling vent affect the temperature in the other rooms in the house?

-Blocking some of the vents in your house to lighten the load of the heating system may not work as well as you think.
-In fact, doing this could be counterproductive.
+Blocking some of the vents in your house to lighten the load on your heating system may not work as well as you think.
+In fact, blocking the vents could be counterproductive.

-Your heating system and vents are designed and put in place with the whole house in mind.
-If you block one vent, the system will work harder and heat the house more so that the warm air can flow into the cold room.
-So, instead of taking the pressure off the heating system, it could increase it.
+Your heating system and vents are designed and placed with the whole house in mind.
+If you block one vent, the system will work harder and heat the house more so warm air can flow into the cold room.
+So, instead of taking the pressure off the heating system, a blocked vent could increase it.

-For your heating and cooling system to heat the rooms in the house properly, all of the vents must be open.
+For your heating and cooling system to heat the rooms in the house properly, all vents must be open.

 Conclusion

 Has this article been useful to you?
-If so, then make sure you check out some of our other articles and free guides.
-You could even sign up to our email list.
+If so, then make sure you check out some of our other resources and free guides below.
+You could even sign up for our email list.
+On the site, you’ll find various solutions for daily appliance issues and home-prep tips for every season.

 Have a great day!